 The final exam is comprehensive meaning it will cover all of the semester.
-The questions will be randomly drawn from the same pools that the chapter tests come from.
-Expect the final exam to be difficult but know that I will definitely curve it if necessary!
-The final exam will be the week of regular finals.
+The questions will be randomly drawn from the same pools that the chapter tests come from so the best way to study is to study how you did to prepare for the chapter tests.
+Expect the final to be difficult but know that I will definitely curve it if necessary!
+The final exam should be taken as soon as you finish all work for the semester.
+If you do not take the final exam, it counts 50% towards your grade so you will receive an F in the course.
+Take the final...